Governance Statement

 • Network Capability – that the StreetGames Network is not in a position to successfully deliver local programmes and key stakeholders no longer engage with StreetGames.

 Our new ten-year Strategy is focussed on ensuring that our LTOs are sustainable and have access to funding streams that will provide opportunities for all young people from underserved communities to engage in Doorstep Sport.
-We have expanded core resources to support LTOs in accessing a variety of funds and our Training Academy continues to support capacity building across the sector.
-Our Fundraising and Stakeholder Engagement Strategies set the framework though which we work maintain strong relationships with existing funders and ensure we are in a strong position to take advantage of new opportunities as they arise.
+Our Fundraising, Workforce and Stakeholder Engagement Strategies set the framework within which we work to maintain strong relationships with existing funders and ensure both StreetGames and LTOs are in a strong position to take advantage of new opportunities as they arise.
+We continue to advocate for LTOs at a national and local level and directly support capacity building via our Training Academy and through targeted fundraising provision.

 • Resources – that StreetGames has inadequate staffing resources to deliver StreetGames’ contractual commitments.